Winded/maze-solver/README.md

 ## Algorithm

-The program uses an algorithm inspired by Trémaux's algorithm.
+Previously, the program used an algorithm inspired by Trémaux's algorithm.
 Instead of following already-marked paths (i.e. cells), the algorithm never enters a cell twice.
+This algorithm was not very efficient, but it is a relatively simple one.

-This algorithm is not very efficient, but it is a relatively simple one.
+I updated the algorithm to A* pathfinding, which was much more effective in finding the shortest path to exit.